-BRP LIMITED WARRANTY OUTSIDE USA AND CANADA: 2019 Can-Am ® SPYDER® SERIES
+BRP INTERNATIONAL LIMITED WARRANTY: 2021 Can-Am® SPYDER® SERIES

-1. SCOPE OF THE LIMITED WARRANTY
+1) SCOPE OF THE LIMITED WARRANTY

-Bombardier Recreational Products Inc. ("BRP") warrants its 2020 Can-Am Spyder (the "Products") sold by authorized Can-Am On-Road distributors or dealers located in the EEA (the "EEA" or "European Economic Area" shall mean the countries member of the European Union plus Norway, Iceland and Liechtenstein) or elsewhere, except in the USA and Canada (the "Distributors/Dealers") from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2021 Can-Am Spyder (the "Products") sold by distributors or dealers authorized by BRP to distribute Can-Am On-Road products ("Can-Am On-Road Distributor/Dealer") outside of the United States of America ("USA"), Canada, member states of the European Economic Area (which is comprised of the states of the European Union plus the United Kingdom, Norway, Iceland and Liechtenstein) ("EEA"), Turkey and member states of the Commonwealth of the Independent States (including Ukraine and Turkmenistan) ("CIS") from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the Product was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the odometer was removed or has been tampered with; (3) the Product was used off-road; or (4) the Product has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.